annapinchuk/Phishing_auto_attack/README.md

  - job title - custome phising based on job (Student, Lecturer/Doctor/Professor, Atudai, proggramer and others)
  - personal status - (married, single and other)
  - number of kids - (0 if none)
- - encrypt/ not encrypt - if you want to encrypt the data in the dns tunneling enter 1 otherwise 0
+ - encrypt/ not encrypt - enter True if you want to encrypt the data in the dns tunneling otherwise press enter
- - enter 1 if you want to imitate an email otherwise enter 0
+ - enter True if you want to imitate an email otherwise press enter
- - if you entered 1 -  enter "string" or name of the file
+ - if you entered True - enter "string" or "file"
+ - if you entered 'file' - enter the file's name

- You should get an email custumed to the data you inserted.
+ You should get an email custumed to the data you inserted(Examples in Test section).

  Example of an input :
  ```